Ckhanoyan/deep-learning-from-scratch/neural_network/personalized_fitness_recommendations.md

 For this recommendation system here, the formula defines a dataset where each row corresponds to an user, and each column corresponds to a specific feature.

+### Define output labels for this system

+We want to have the output defined, and I probably should call it the "recommended workout type", which is categorical.
+Here are the five categories I can think of, and we may need to one-hot encode these labels into Y. One-hot encoding is a method to represent cateogrical data in a binary format, which means that each cagtegory is transformed into a vector of zeros with a single 1 indicating the presence of that category.
+* Cardio
+* Strength training
+* HIIT
+* Yoga
+* Flexibility

+This is an example of transforming the categorical variables into binary variables:

+        [1, 0, 0, 0, 0] #cardio
+        [0, 1, 0, 0, 0] #strength training
+        [0, 0, 1, 0, 0] #HIIT
+        [0, 0, 0, 1, 0] #yoga
+        [0, 0, 0, 0, 1] #flexibility